simoonoravec/tempmon/README.md

 (When my lazy self sets up and outdoor sensor) For now it uses outdoor data from OpenWeatherMap.

 #
-The frontend is in SLOVAK lanuage and I don't plan to translate it.
+The frontend is in SLOVAK language and I don't plan to translate it.